fiskaltrust/rollout-doc/getting-started/operator-onboarding/surrogating.md

 :::attention

-Please note that as a PosDealer, you cannot manage the data of employees in the fiskaltrust.Portal if you switch to a PosOperator account.
+Please note that as a PosDealer, you cannot manage the data of employees in the fiskaltrust.Portal if you switch to a PosOperator account due to data privacy reasons.

 :::